egilber2/WiFi_Locationing/wifi_locNB.md

     3))
 ```

 Plotting the percent misclassified by phone ID shows that phone ID 17 was a particularly poor performer.
-In fact, that phone resulted in almost 75% misclassified locations.
+In fact, instances with that phone resulted in almost 75% misclassified locations.

 ``` r
 #-Plot percent miscalssified by phone ID